 Urban Institute for Contemporary Arts, "Unloaded", Grand Rapids, MI, USA

-Gage Gallery, Roosevelt University, "1% Privilege in a time of Global Inequality", Chicago, IL, USA
+Gage Gallery, Roosevelt University, "1% Privilege in a time of Global Inequality", Chicago

 Handwerker Gallery, Ithaca College, "Unloaded," Ithaca, NY, USA